 Newton School copper candle sconces

-A pair of copper wall sconces made by the Newton School of Metal Work, circa 1910.
+Two copper wall sconces set with Ruskin Pottery roundels designed by George S. Tanner and made by the Newton School of Metal Work circa 1905.